 Instrumental Performance Venues

-Whether it is the full String Ensemble playing a movement or a solo pianist playing a piece, our twice weekly Chapel program and All-School Meeting on Tuesdays provide an array of opportunities for musical performance at Tabor that enrich our community experience.
+Whether it is the full String Ensemble playing a movement or a solo pianist playing a piece, our Chapel program and All-School Meeting provide an array of opportunities for musical performance at Tabor that enrich our community experience.
 Additionally, there are formal concerts featuring each ensemble staged in the Fireman Performing Arts Center each winter and spring performing a combination of seasonal arrangements mixed with challenging repertoire that delights the audience and stretches the abilities of the musicians.